cusp13/MediReport/README.md

 # MediReport AI

-> **Understand your blood test.
+> **Understand your lab test report.
 Track your recovery.
 Walk into every doctor's appointment informed.**

 Most people get their lab report back and have no idea what they're looking at.
 MediReport turns confusing numbers into plain-language explanations — and for users managing active conditions, it generates a personalized AI recovery plan every single day based on their actual logged health data.